Red Ventures: History

 In 2015, the company got a $250 million investment from Silver Lake.
-That same year, it doubled the size of its headquarters and bought postal services company Imagitas from Pitney Bowes.
+That same year, it doubled the size of its headquarters and bought postal services company Imagitas from Pitney Bowes for $310 million.
+The acquisition was in large part due to Imagitas' exclusive 10 year partnership with USPS to facilitate the official Change of Address process, which roughly 40 million people used each year.

-Red Ventures acquired Bankrate Inc. for $1.24 billion in cash in a deal announced July 3, 2017.
+Red Ventures acquired Soda.com in 2016.
+In 2017, it acquired several companies including Choose Energy, Allconnect and Bankrate, Inc. (including The Points Guy).
+Bankrate was acquired for $1.24 billion in cash in a deal announced July 3, 2017.
+HigherEducation.com and Healthline were acquired in 2019.

+By 2020, the company had grown into an international presence with more than 100 brands, 3,000 employees, and operations in the United Kingdom and Brazil.
 On September 14, 2020, Red Ventures agreed to purchase the CNET Media Group from ViacomCBS for $500 million.
-On December 1, 2020, Red Ventures bought Lonely Planet from Tennessee-based NC2 Media.
+This gave the company ownership of publications including GameSpot, Metacritic, TV Guide, Chowhound, GameFAQs, Giant Bomb, Cord Cutters News, Comic Vine, and ZDNET.
+On December 1, 2020, Red Ventures bought Lonely Planet from Tennessee-based NC2 Media for an undisclosed amount.